-We have submitted an application to have the ADSs listed on the New York Stock Exchange under the trading symbol "BEKE".
+Our ADSs have been approved for listing on the New York Stock Exchange under the trading symbol "BEKE".

 Stamp Taxes

 If you purchase ADSs offered in this prospectus, you may be required to pay stamp taxes and other charges under the laws and practices of the country of purchase, in addition to the offering price listed on the cover page of this prospectus.